-During the course of the Long Term Plan 2021/2031, debt projections are generally lower than the debt requirement because of internal borrowing.
+Forecasts are that during the course of the Long Term Plan 2021-2031, debt projections are generally lower than the debt requirements because of internal borrowing.
 Council may temporarily use reserve funds for a different purpose from that for which they were received.
-However, the debt requirement and therefore capacity is needed for the time that these funds are called on.
+However, the debt requirement and therefore capacity, is needed for the time that these funds are called on.
 As a result, the ratios are calculated on debt requirements rather than debt projections.
 The difference between the two is shown in the table below.